OUTAGE.GREN

 Our Mission

 When the lights go out, most people have no idea if it is just their building or the whole neighborhood.
 They call DEDDIE, wait on hold, and still have no real answer.
 We built Outage.gr to change that.
 Outage.gr gives every resident the power to instantly see whether others nearby are affected, confirm the outage, and track restoration — all anonymously and in seconds.
 No accounts, no personal data, just fast, transparent utility status for everyone.
+We believe utility status information belongs in the public domain, especially during emergencies.
+That is why Outage.gr has always been and will remain completely free.

 How It Works